s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 =====

 The DESK_ downloads and fits both new and commonly-used model grids, automatically.
 The grids are also available for download on Zenodo_.
+Columns are in wavelength (um) and flux density (W*m-2).

 DUSTY model grids
 -----------------